Native Think is not affiliated with, endorsed by, or sponsored by Google. As Gemini can make mistakes, take time to double check results.

 Feel free to use this newsletter in your conversations with friends.

-Picture this: you've just finished writing a major research paper, and now you face the daunting task of creating a perfectly formatted bibliography with dozens of sources.
+You've just finished writing a major research paper, and now you face the daunting task of creating a perfectly formatted bibliography with dozens of sources.
 You need to ensure every journal article, book, and web page is cited correctly in APA 7th edition, a process that is tedious and prone to small but costly errors.
 Instead of manually typing each entry, you simply paste your list of sources into Gemini and ask, "Please format this list of sources into a bibliography using APA 7th edition style.
 Ensure all entries are alphabetized and correctly formatted."

-Gemini shines here because of its ability to process and apply complex, rule based formatting systems with speed and precision.
+Gemini shines here because of its ability to process and apply complex, rule-based formatting systems with speed and precision.
 It can act as a powerful assistant, helping you quickly generate citations in various styles (like APA, MLA, or Chicago), check your work for consistency, and understand the specific requirements for each format.
 While you must always double check the output for accuracy, Gemini can save you hours of manual labor, allowing you to focus on the content of your work.

 Your Gemini Task: Find a source you are using for a current project… a book, a journal article, or a reputable website.
 Gather the key information: author(s), publication year, title, and source (journal name, publisher, URL, etc.).